Hongjie (Tony) Fang 方泓杰

 News

 [Oct.
 2023] Open X-Embodiment is released!
-Proud of this wonderful collaboration with so many great robotic researchers!
+Proud of this wonderful collaboration in robotics community!

 [Sept.
 2023] AirExo is released!
 Check our website for more details.